cosmicjs/docs/docs/guides/README.md

 ```

 ## Next.js
+[Next.js](https://nextjs.org/) is a framework for building React websites and apps.

 Cosmic makes a great [Next.js CMS](https://www.cosmicjs.com/knowledge-base/nextjs-cms) for your Next.js websites and apps.
 Get started adding Cosmic-powered content into your Next.js apps using the following steps:

 ### 1. Install a new Next.js app